Tornadoes hit Dayton area; more storms expected farther south

 In Missouri, tornadoes and severe storms killed three people and destroyed or damaged hundreds of homes last week.

-Reporting by Rich McKay in Atlanta, additional reporting by Daniel Trotta and Peter Szekely in New York; editing by Darren Schuettler
+Reporting by Rich McKay in Atlanta, additional reporting by Daniel Trotta and Peter Szekely in New York; editing by Larry King